 Kenya's top ten wildlife parks and reserves are listed below and reflect my personal opinion.
 It's the quality of Kenya's parks and reserves that make Kenya the most popular safari destination in Africa, and each has their own best times to visit.
 Safaris in Kenya are cheaper than anywhere else in Africa, but you can also enjoy an exclusive experience.

 For more information about each of the parks listed below, click on the headings.

 The Masai Mara Reserve is the most popular wildlife park in Kenya.
 From July - October you can witness the incredible migration of millions of wildebeest and zebra.
-The Maasai tribesman also offer cultural tours which really add to the experience.
-The Mara showcases big families of elephants, buffaloes, lions and hippos among many more.
+The Maasai tribesmen also offer cultural tours which really add to the experience.
+The Mara showcases big families of elephants, buffaloes, lions, and hippos among many more.

 Best Time to Go: July - October